Business Insider Is Hiring A Marketing Manager

-We’re looking for a creative, hardworking marketing manager with extremely strong writing and customer service skills to join our growing team.
-The role will support building the Business Insider brand, user acquisition and promotion activities for BI’s web site, events and subscription products.
+We’re looking for a creative, hardworking marketing manager with extremely strong writing, analytic, and customer service skills to join our growing team.
+The role will support user acquisition and promotion activities for Business Insider’s web site, events and subscription products.

-Business Insider is the fastest growing business news site with over 45 million monthly users.
+Business Insider is the fastest growing business news site with over 25 million monthly users.
 BI events (including our flagship conference, IGNITION) bring together the top senior executives and entrepreneurs in publishing and technology.
-BI Intelligence, our research service helps thousands of business leaders make smarter decisions with news, in-depth reports, charts, and data that are timely, extensive and easy to use.
+BI Intelligence, our subscription research service helps thousands of business leaders make smarter decisions with in-depth reports, charts, and data that are timely, extensive and easy to use.

 Are you someone who is passionate about the intersection of technology and media and will excel in this fast paced, startup environment?